robinkraft/web-mapping/README.md

 2. **Your map is a product; SQL & APIs** (_January 29_)  Product thinking and map design.
 Introduction to SQL scripts within the Carto editor.
 Views onto synced tables for real-time maps of stream flow data.
 Assignment 2 issued.

-3. **Multiple tables** (_April 5_) Find points within polygons and multipolygons from multiple tables.
+3. **Multiple tables** (_February 5_) Find points within polygons and multipolygons from multiple tables.
 Intermediate SQL queries relying on PostGIS.
 Assignment 3 issued.

-4. **Analysis** (_April 12_)  Creating a simple map of points, simple Category maps with icons, drawing a circle from a point and radius, counting points in polygons.
+4. **Analysis** (_February 12_)  Creating a simple map of points, simple Category maps with icons, drawing a circle from a point and radius, counting points in polygons.
 Assignment 4 issued.

 5. **Guest speakers** (_February 19_) Guest speakers from NASA/Earth Genome, Planet, Apple Maps, Mapbox.
 Final list TBD.